ubaldot/dymoval/README.md

 **Dymoval** (**Dy**namic **Mo**del **Val**idation) is a Python package for
 analyzing _measurements data_ and validate _models_.

-It does not matter if your model is a Deep Neural Network, an ODE or something more complex, nor is important if you use Modelica or Simulink or whatever as modeling tool.
-All you need to do is to feed _Dymoval_ with real-world measurements and model-generated data and you will get a model quality evaluation in r-squared fit, residuals norms and coverage region.
+Whether your model is a Deep Neural Network, an ODE, or something more complex, and regardless of whether you use Modelica or Simulink as your modeling tool, Dymoval has you covered.
+Simply provide Dymoval with measurements and model-generated data, and it will deliver a comprehensive model quality evaluation, including r-squared fit, residuals norms, and coverage region.

 <div align="center"
 	<br>